Get a quick quote

 What is it meant by unattended?

-9 out of 10 direct cremations are unattended at Pure Cremation, which means there are no mourners present for a funeral service at the crematorium or at the cremation itself.
+9 out of 10 pure cremations are unattended at Pure Cremation, which means there are no mourners present for a funeral service at the crematorium or at the cremation itself.
 Our experienced cremation technicians will carry out the process with utmost respect and without anyone present – whether that is family or friends.

 Do you need a coffin for a direct cremation?